 - Thanks to Angel funding, Virgile's been able to expand his production and bring his world-class wines to a global audience.

 Virgile Joly's Story

-For me a remarkable time in my life was when I spent one year with Patrick Moon, who was following me to write his first book published “Virgile’s vineyards”.
-All the funny question that he asked to understand how we grow vine and how we make wines.
-Questions of an “English solicitor” who was changing his life to become a writer.
-It still feels funny to me that that book made me famous in the wine world, but I do feel proud as well."
+A remarkable time in my life was when I spent one year with Patrick Moon, an English writer who followed me and my daily life to write his first book: Virgile’s Vineyards.
+I've never been asked so many questions about vines, and how I make wines– questions coming from an English solicitor, mind you, who was changing his life to become a writer.
+It still feels funny to me that that book made me famous in the wine world...but it does make me proud.